Implications of the Loan-to-Share Ratio for the CU Industry

 The loan-to-share ratio can be deceiving.
 It’s calculated by dividing the total amount of outstanding loans by the total amount of share deposits.
-While this ratio serves as a good indication of a credit unions liquidity, it also shows the level of risk a credit union is willing to take on.
-Generally speaking, credit unions with a high loan to share ratio are taking on more risk to increase their profits.
-At the end of Q2 this year, the national loan-to-share ratio reached an all-time high since 2008.
-On December 31, 2008, it was 83.2% but continued to decline from that point on until it bottomed out in 2013.
-Since then, the loan-to-share ration has been climbing, and 10 years later it’s finally back up to 82.9% as of June 30, 2018.
-While things are looking up for the nation as a whole, the loan-to-share ratios actually differ by state, with a few standouts:
+While this ratio serves as a good indication of a credit union’s liquidity, it also shows the level of risk a credit union is willing to take on.
+Generally speaking, credit unions with a high loan-to-share ratio are taking on more risk to increase their profits.

-Maryland: One of the ways loan-to-share ratios can be deceiving is that high ratios do not necessarily mean that credit union has large loan and share balances.
+One of the ways loan-to-share ratios can be deceiving is that high ratios do not necessarily mean that the credit union has large loan and share balances.
 It’s possible for a credit union to have the largest loan-to-share ratio in their region while also having the lowest loan and share balances.
-The state with the biggest increase in their loan-to-share ratio right now is Maryland.
-Their loan-to-share ratio has increased 13.6% over the past 3 years, which is more than any other state in that same period.
+The states with the biggest increase in their loan-to-share ratio over the year are Idaho (12.4%) and Arizona (10.2%).

-Iowa: Meanwhile, the state with the highest overall loan-to-share ratio is Iowa at 99.4%.
-Although the American economy is fairing well, a loan-to-share ratio approaching 100% is quite risky.
-A ratio that high indicates that loan growth is far ahead of deposit growth, so it’s likely that Iowa credit unions will start to cut back on lending, or seek additional deposits to increase their liquidity.
+The state with the highest overall loan-to-share ratio is Idaho at 89%.
+Following closely behind is Wyoming at 85%.
+A ratio that high indicates that loan growth is far ahead of deposit growth, so it’s likely that Iowa credit unions will start to cut back on lending or seek additional deposits to increase their liquidity.

 Loan growth is at an all-time high.

 With increasing loan-to-share ratios comes loan growth.
-The credit union industry’s portfolio has passed $1 trillion (yes TRILLION) for the first time ever.
-While auto loans have been on the decline throughout 2018, first time mortgages and credit cards are gaining momentum, which have certainly contributed to the industry’s record-breaking portfolio.
+The credit union industry’s portfolio has increased by over 20% just last year.
+That is over $250 billion, taking it to a total of $1.5 trillion.
+While auto loans have been on the decline throughout 2018, first-time mortgages and credit cards are gaining momentum, which have certainly contributed to the industry’s record-breaking portfolio.

 Credit unions are tightly managing their liquidity.